 4. Conflict of Orders

-These protests lasted from 494 BCE until 287 BCE, when the system was finally replaced with an aristocracy based on the holding of political office, wealth, and property.
-Each set of protests brought the plebeians more rights, protection, and access to public offices.
+These protests lasted from 494 B.C. until 287 B.C., when the system was finally replaced with an aristocracy based on the holding of political office, wealth and property.
+Each set of protests brought the plebeians more rights, protection and access to public offices.
 Finally, in the early 3rd century, plebeians received equal status, although they were still at a considerable disadvantage in terms of wealth and prospect within society.
-This series of protests are some of the oldest we know of in history, and a reminder that people have always attempted to inspire change through organized movement.
+This series of protests are some of the oldest we know of in history and a reminder that people have always attempted to inspire change through organized movement.

 5. Martin Luther King Jr.’s March on Washington

-Perhaps one of the most famous examples of peaceful activism in U.S history, the March on Washington for Jobs and Freedom took place on August 26th, 1963.
+Perhaps one of the most famous examples of peaceful activism in U.S. history, the March on Washington for Jobs and Freedom took place on August 26, 1963.
 More than 200,000 Americans marched to promote racial equality and justice led by Martin Luther King Jr., who concluded the march by giving his famous speech, “I Have a Dream.”

-The day was a peaceful and joyful culmination of speeches, songs, and prayer led by politicians, clergymen, entertainers, and civil rights leaders.
-The day brought hope and a renewed strength and determination to the civil rights movement that was taking place in the 60s, a time when racial inequality and prejudice were still so prevalent in our nation.
+The day was a peaceful and joyful culmination of speeches, songs and prayer led by politicians, clergymen, entertainers and civil rights leaders.
+The day brought hope and a renewed strength and determination to the civil rights movement that was taking place in the 1960s, a time when racial inequality and prejudice overtly prevalent.
 Within this time of injustice, Martin Luther King Jr.’s voice proclaimed, “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

 His dream taught a suffering nation that they could dream, as well.